AndresMillsGallego/reading-notes/class-02.md

   5. CSS code is made up of:

     1. Selectors:  These specify the element that you are selecting to style
-    2. Declarations: These tell HTML what you want to do with the elements that are selected.
+    2. Declarations: These tell HTML what you want to do with the elements.

 ### Javascript
   1. A script is like a recipe for the computer.
 Much like with a recipe, you have to pay special attention to not only _what_ you want the computer to do, but _how_ and _when_ you want these steps to happen.